snltd/wavefront-cli-tester/README.md

 commands, creating, examining, modifying, and destroying, objects on *a real, live* Wavefront cluster.

-The CLI and the SDK
-[the SDK](https://github.com/snltd/wavefront-sdk) on which it is based have full unit test coverage.
+The CLI and [the SDK](https://github.com/snltd/wavefront-sdk) on which it is based have full unit test coverage.
 The tests in this repo are additional, and unlikely to be of interest to anyone but myself.